-- last 60-minute (+/- 10%) - consist of 8-10 open questions - include follow up probing questions for clarification to underpin the content of the project, the evidence provided and the apprentice's overall understanding of what they have delivered in the project - seek to assess the KSBs mapped to this assessment component that are not sufficiently evidenced through the project - provide an opportunity for the apprentice to demonstrate depth of understanding and perform against the distinction criteria.
+- last 75-minutes (+/- 10%) - consist of 10-12 open questions

+- include follow up probing questions for clarification to underpin the content of the project, the evidence provided and the apprentice's overall understanding of what they have delivered in the project - seek to assess the KSBs mapped to this assessment component that are not sufficiently evidenced through the project - provide an opportunity for the apprentice to demonstrate depth of understanding and perform against the distinction criteria.

-Apprentices may refer to their executive summary report and the evidence contained within the appendices throughout the professional discussion.
+Apprentices may refer to their formal business report and the evidence contained within the appendices throughout the professional discussion.

-EPA 2 - Presentation and Q&A based on the Learning journal
+EPA 2 - Presentation and Q&A Based on the Learning Journal

 EPA 2 usually takes place on the same day after the professional discussion for EPA 1 via video conferencing.
-This will be five months from the EPA start date and one month after the submission of the executive summary report.
-There are also two components for EPA 2.
+This will be five months from the EPA start date and one month after the submission of the formal business report.
+There are also two components for EPA2.